urbit/urbit.org/content/breach.md

 ## When is the next breach?

-The target date is Tuesday December 8th, but it may happen on Tuesday December 8th.
+The target date is Tuesday December 8th.

 ## How do I get updates about what's going on throughout the process?